GeekBeacon/geekbeacon-docs/docs/community/charter.md

 ### Divisions

-Organizational Units are divisions of Geek Beacon.
-Everything that Geek Beacon does can be tied to a top level division.
+Organizational Units are divisions of GeekBeacon.
+Everything that GeekBeacon does can be tied to a top level division.

 Full list is coming soon, but examples are: Engineering, Creative, Business Development etc.